catalyzeio/stratum-docs/guides/node-mongo.md

 1. Associate the local project with your provisioned environment.

    ```
-   $ catalyze associate my-node-app app01
+   $ datica associate my-node-app app01
    ```

-   This will add a new git remote named `catalyze` to that local repo.
+   This will add a new git remote named `datica` to that local repo.
 It will ask for credentials - these are the username and password that you use in the dashboard.

-2. Push master to catalyze to build your code.
+2. Push master to datica to build your code.

    ```
    $ git push datica master